lino-framework/book/docs/specs/voga/pupils.rst

  Name                          Address                       Participant Type   Section   LFV   CKK   Raviva   Mitglied bis
 ----------------------------- ----------------------------- ------------------ --------- ----- ----- -------- --------------
- Hans Altenberg (MEL)          Aachener Straße, 4700 Eupen   Member                       Yes   No    No       31/12/2015 Bernd Brecht (ME)             Germany                       Member                       No    No    No       31/12/2015 Jacqueline Jacobs (ME)        Fränzel, 4700 Eupen           Helper                       No    No    No       31/12/2016 Christian Radermacher (MEL)   4730 Raeren                   Non-member                   Yes   No    No       31/12/2015
+ Hans Altenberg (MEL)          Aachener Straße, 4700 Eupen   Member                       Yes   No    No       31/12/2015 Bernd Brecht (ME)             Aachen, Germany               Member                       No    No    No       31/12/2015 Jacqueline Jacobs (ME)        Fränzel, 4700 Eupen           Helper                       No    No    No       31/12/2016 Christian Radermacher (MEL)   4730 Raeren                   Non-member                   Yes   No    No       31/12/2015
 ============================= ============================= ================== ========= ===== ===== ======== ==============